7 steps to creating an effective marketing plan for businesses of all sizes

 A key element of the audit is the SWOT and whilst you and many marketers are familiar with the SWOT analysis, you may be less familiar with the McKinsey 7S framework of business.
-I use this to conduct the SWOT because it takes a holistic look at the business and gets you to think about Strategy, Structure, Systems, Staff, Style, Skills and Shared values.
-You can use this template to start your SWOT, I’ve included some examples so you can get started:
+Taking a holistic look at the business, thinking about Strategy, Structure, Systems, Staff, Style, Skills and Shared values forms a base for your SWOT.
+Business members can access a 7S and SWOT template in the smart insigths Business marketing plan guide.

 Step 3.
-Objectives – Create sustainable objectives: Where do we want to go?
+Create sustainable objectives: Where do we want to go?
+(Opportunity)

 It’s easy to create general objectives; it’s harder to develop SMART objectives.

 Taking this one stage further, businesses that use numbers alone often miss key values inside the business.
 It’s easy to become numbers-driven; it’s harder to create ‘softer’ objectives.
 In Emarketing Excellence (2022), Dave Chaffey and PR Smith developed the 5s model, initially as a mechanism for reviewing websites.
 I’ve used this for many years to develop business objectives.
 It tends to challenge the thinking within a business and gets the owners and managers considering the business as a whole, rather than sales alone.

 Look at your business.
 Do you have SMART objectives for: